-Over the years he kept returning to Orăștie, his hometown, to work on his photographic project that led to his first photo exhibition at Die Faerberei Gallery in Munich 2016, and recently, to his first photo-book called Hometown which was partly financed by Romania’s Cultural Fund and also through crowdfunding.
+Over the years he kept returning to Orăștie, his hometown, to work on his photographic project that led to his first photo exhibition at Die Faerberei Gallery in Munich 2016, and recently, to his first photo-book called Hometown which was shortlisted for a few photography book awards and presented in several exhibitions and festivals.

-In 2018 his works - both film and photography - are now part of the traveling exhibition Road Show curated by the contemporary art gallery Schleifmühlgasse 12-14 from Vienna, having exhibitions in Budapest, Timisoara, Belgrade, Zagreb, Ljubljana and Vienna.
+In 2018 his works - both film and photography - were part of the itinerary exhibition Road Show curated by the Viennese contemporary art gallery Schleifmühlgasse 12-14, having exhibitions in Budapest, Timisoara, Belgrade, Zagreb, Ljubljana and Vienna.

 Currently he is in post-production of his first feature documentary and also developing other photo-book projects.